xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

     ScriptName EndingScript

     # script to run when exiting SerialEM program

+    ReportProperty NoScope noscope           # determine on Dummy or not If $noscope == 0
       ## Close Column/Gun Valves if they are OPEN
       ReportColumnOrGunValve
       If $repVal1 == 1    # open
          YesNoBox Column/Gun Valves are OPEN, do you want to Close Them?
          If $repVal1 == 1 # answer Yes
            SetColumnOrGunValve 0
            Echo ------ Now Valves are CLOSED! ------ Else
            Echo Valves are still OPEN!
          Endif
       Else
          Echo Already closed!
+      Endif
     Endif

 The window below will pop up when exiting SerialEM so you will never forget about this.